digitalheir/probabilistic-earley-parser-javascript/README.md

 ## Some notes on implementation

-Written in TypeScript, published as a [commonjs module on NPM](https://www.npmjs.com/package/probabilistic-earley-parser) and a [single-file minified UMD module on Github](https://github.com/digitalheir/probabilistic-earley-parser-javascript/releases) in vulgar ES5.
+Written in TypeScript, published as a [commonjs module on NPM](https://www.npmjs.com/package/probabilistic-earley-parser) (ES6 with type declarations) and a [single-file minified UMD module on Github](https://github.com/digitalheir/probabilistic-earley-parser-javascript/releases) in vulgar ES5.

 This is an implementation of a probabilistic Earley parsing algorithm, which can parse any Probabilistic Context Free Grammar (PCFG) (also known as Stochastic Context Free Grammar (SCFG)),